 Just steps from one of Sanibel’s many beaches is its little shopping village, filled with small boutique shops and a great place to stop to grab a bit to eat.
 Colourful buildings with an assortment of beach attire, souvenirs and art can be found within a short walking distance of one another.

 Dinner at Key Lime Bistro

-Located in the historic village on Captiva Island the Key Lime Bistro is a casual spot with a delicious menu.
+Located in the historic village on Captiva Island, the Key Lime Bistro is a casual spot with a delicious menu.
 We just walked off the beach and made our way to the open-air restaurant for dinner.
 From delicious seafood appetizers and entrees, their vast menu has something for everyone.
 Our table had a variety of dishes from fried fish to seafood pasta.
 For more information and reviews.

 Dessert at The Bubble Room

 Cross the street from Key Lime Bistro and get into the lineup at The Bubble Room Restaurant.
-This restaurant also serves dinner but what it is famous for is its toy inspired decor and huge slices of cake.
+This restaurant also serves dinner, but what it is famous for is its toy inspired decor and huge slices of cake.